About insect bites and insect stings

 - Put a cold pack on the area to reduce swelling.

-Relief from itching caused by ant bites and stings
+Relief from an itch caused by ant bites and stings

-- After checking with your GP or pharmacist, give antihistamine tablets or syrup, especially if the itching is stopping your child from sleeping.
+- After checking with your GP or pharmacist, give your child antihistamine tablets or syrup, especially if the itch is stopping them from sleeping.

 - Use calamine lotion, menthol moisturisers, or gels and sprays with aluminium sulphate.

-- Use a mild corticosteroid ointment, which you can get from your local pharmacy.
+- Use a mild corticosteroid ointment, which you can get from your local pharmacy, or a stronger corticosteroid ointment, which needs to be prescribed by your GP.

 - Encourage your child to have a cool bath.